AnkitaSingh22/Devops_assignment/README.md

 ## Devops_assignment :

-This solution is deploys a highly-avaiable ###'Elasticsearch (ES)' cluster on Kubenetes cluster ( EKS) managed by Cloud provider AWS standard helm charts publically available for Elastic search cluster.
+This solution is deploys a highly-avaiable Elasticsearch (ES) cluster on Kubenetes cluster ( EKS) managed by Cloud provider AWS standard helm charts publically available for Elastic search cluster.

 ###**Prerequisites**